zscaler/terraform-docker-zpa-pse-modules/README.md

 ## Description

-This repository contains modules and deployment configurations that can be used to deploy Zscaler App Connector software on Docker containers to securely and quickly provision SCALANCE LPE-9000 (Local Processing Engine) and AXC F 3152 from Phoenix Contact  for industrial IoT (Internet of Things) device with a Linux Operating System.
+This repository contains modules and deployment configurations that can be used to deploy Zscaler Private Service Edge software on Docker containers to securely and quickly provision SCALANCE LPE-9000 (Local Processing Engine) and AXC F 3152 from Phoenix Contact  for industrial IoT (Internet of Things) device with a Linux Operating System.

 These devices provide computing power for various applications in the network, and as a result you can use Docker to run your own applications.